-The Heritage Valley Kennedy School of Nursing had an established relationship and Articulation Agreement with California University of Pennsylvania, now Pennsylvania West University.
+The Heritage Valley Health System School of Nursing had an established relationship and Articulation Agreement with California University of Pennsylvania, now Pennsylvania West University.
 A merger of the University into Penn West has called for a review of the prior agreement.
-A new agreement for the transfer of HVK SON nursing credits toward a Bachelor of Science degree at Penn West University will be developed prior to the graduation of the Class of 2024.
+A new agreement for the transfer of HVHS SON nursing credits toward a Bachelor of Science degree at Penn West University is forthcoming.